secureblue/secureblue/POSTINSTALL-README.md

 2. Install it
 3. In the extension's settings, make sure all of the lists under Default and Miscellaneous are checked (and at your preference, lists in the Annoyances section or country-specific lists)

+## Chromium settings
+1. Go to `chrome://settings/security`
+2. Scroll to "Always use secure connections" and enable it